jonas-kerber/docker-pytorch-notebook/README.md

 ### (Note) Auto-removing docker container
 By specifying the --rm flag in *docker-run.sh* the container is removed after it ends.
 This is the intended behavior because we want to keep the docker container clean.
 If you want to e.g. add packages to the container add them as a RUN step in the Dockerfile and rebuild the image.
+Alternatively you can [docker commit](https://docs.docker.com/engine/reference/commandline/commit/) the changes of a container to a new image.

 However there are two folders that are mounted from the host system and therefore are persistent between sessions:
 * *work:* All the files created by the Jupyter notebooks are saved in here.
 This saves the notebooks between sessions and also makes them accessible on your host.